 Everyone who adores puppies wants to share the furry love, but not everyone is ready to receive puppies as gifts.
 Maybe the recipient will appreciate your thoughtfulness.
 But do not gamble with a puppy’s life.

 Sure, Grandma is lonely and needs a wagging lap-warmer to keep her company.
 But she may have other plans, such as traveling to visit all the grandkids.
 A puppy that chews up Aunt Ethel’s hat collection will cost you favorite nephew status.
 A busy new parent may want a pup for their kids but have other demands that take priority.

 When you do it right, gifting with a puppy can be magic.
 You are not only giving the pet to a person, but you are also giving a special human to a waiting puppy.

 Giving Puppies as Gifts

-Children delight in puppy presents for holiday surprises.
-But breathing gifts can’t be shoved under the bed and forgotten when the latest must-have-kid-gadget has more appeal.
-Remember—even if Fluffy is for the kids, the ADULT ultimately holds responsibility for the well-being of the pet.
+- If you are giving a puppy to a child, are the child's parents supportive of the idea?
+Children delight in puppy presents for holiday surprises, but breathing gifts cannot be shoved under the bed and forgotten when the latest must-have gadget has more appeal.
+Remember—even if Fido is for the kids, the parent ultimately holds responsibility for the well-being of the pet.
 Will the child’s parents have the time to spend on one-on-one attention a new pet needs and deserves?